rieckypoerwadiredja/rieckypoerwadiredja/README.md

 - 👋 Hi, I’m @rieckypoerwadiredja
-- 👀 I’m interested in web adn app programming
+- 👀 I’m interested in web and app programming
-- 🌱 I’m currently learning HTML, CSS, Javascript
+- 🌱 I’m currently learning HTML, CSS, Javascript, next (react,sql and php)
 - 💞️ I’m looking to collaborate on (not for now)
 - 📫 How to reach me (not for now)